cezarysanecki/parking-domain/README.md

 - Parking is available 24/7
 - Parking spots have their own identity
-- Parking spots have their class (BRONZE, SILVER, GOLD)
+- Parking spots are assigned to groups: BRONZE, SILVER, GOLD (attractiveness spot)
 - Parking spots can be occupied (for now) by: cars, motorcycles and scooters
 - Every parking spot has its own capacity (for now it is 4 units)
 - On parking spot can park different combinations of vehicle types f.ex.